blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- While at Medina, according to the Quran, the prophet declared a treaty, "The Constitution of Medina"
 		- The contract upheld peace between Jews, Christians (other "People of the Book") and Muslims, defining them all, under given conditions, as the "community" of Medina, and granting all of them freedom of religious thought and practice.
 		- The population of Medina had, alongside the 200 emigrant followers from Mecca, the Faithful of Medina (who gave them accommodation and converted to Islam), Arab pagans, three Jewish tribes and some Christians.
+		- **Rights of Non-Muslims according to the constitution:**
+			- The security of God is equal for all groups.
+			- Non-Muslim members have the same political and cultural rights as Muslims.
+They have autonomy and freedom of religion.
+			- Non-Muslims take up arms against the enemy of the nation and share the cost of war.
+There is to be no treachery between the two.
+			- Non-Muslims are not obliged to take part in the Muslims' religious wars.
 	- The Three Jewish tribes in Medina were: Banu Qurayza, Banu Qaynuqa and Banu Al-Nadir
 	- From Quran> surah Al Baqarah 2:84-2:86 (The Terms of the Covenant and their Breach of It) [citing the Quran is ok here, since the general argument is that Quran incites violence]
 		- Allah criticized the Jews who lived in Al-Madinah (Medina) at the time.